Supersymmetry on the lattice: Geometry, Topology, and Flat Bands

-We can employ the same lattice correspondence also to construct an interesting mechanical model.
-To do so, we would employ the SUSY correspondence for real bosons and fermions of Section~\ref{subsec:real_supersymmetry} and connect Majorana fermions on the square-octagon lattice, the relevant description of the square-octagon Kitaev model \cite{yang2007mosaic}, to a spring-mass network forming the Shastry-Sutherland lattice.
-Importantly, the mechanical model allows us to also vary the flux sectors of this model thereby probing both gapped and gapless Majorana spectra in the $\pi$-flux and zero-flux phases, respectively.
+Our final example in this appendix is to illustrate the real fermion-boson SUSY applying to the square-octagon lattice that hosts a Kitaev spin liquid \cite{yang2007mosaic}.
+Following the prescription of the real fermion-boson SUSY in Section~\ref{subsec:real_supersymmetry}, we connect the Majorana fermions on this lattice to a spring-mass network forming the Shastry-Sutherland lattice.
+This is in a similar spirit to what is done in Ref.~\cite{Attig2019} where a mechanical analog of the Kitaev honeycomb model has been devised.
+However, this new mechanical model importantly allows us to also vary the flux sectors of this model thereby probing both gapped and gapless Majorana spectra in the $\pi$-flux and zero-flux phases, respectively.

 In detail, the Majorana Hamiltonian on the square-octagon lattice is defined as

 with

 where $z_{x,y}\equiv e^{ik_{x,y}}$ and $t$ denotes the hopping strengths.
 The unit cell here comprises eight sites included in a basis $ ^T$.